Qrita: High-performance Top-k and Top-p using Pivot-based Truncation and Selection

 \subsection{Tiered Triton Block Size Autotune}

 We also include a Triton-specific optimization in our implementation.
 The vectorized operators of our algorithm, such as $\min()$, $\max()$, masking, or $cumsum()$, are executed using \textit{Triton blocks}.
-Triton splits the vector into fixed-size blocks, and the block elements are executed in parallel across GPU threads for each block.
-As such, we find the ratio of block size to the vector operand size to be critical for performance: If the blocks are too small, multiple iterations are needed to cover the whole vector, and if the blocks are too large, the blocks are padded, losing performance.
+Triton splits the vector into fixed-size blocks, and the block elements are executed in parallel across GPU threads.
+If the blocks are too small, multiple iterations are needed to cover the whole vector, and if the blocks are too large, the blocks are padded, reducing hardware utilization.
 However, in \sys, the size of the vector operands differs greatly depending on whether the Gaussian $\sigma$-truncation is a hit or not.
 Therefore, we create tiered block sizes, where the larger block size is used for operations on the full logit set, and the smaller block size is used for operations on the truncated set.
 We use Triton Autotune to let the compiler find the best combination of block sizes.
 We show the benefit of our multi-block autotune in Section~\ref{sec:ablation}, and the autotune parameters are available in Appendix~\ref{apn:autotune}.